 On November 11 2017, a black-gloved Lionel Messi led Argentina to a 1-0 win over Russia here to open the newly unveiled Luzhniki.
 A late strike by Sergio Agüero, whose kick-off had seen 81,000 mobiles spark into action, sealed the victory.

-Russia again will be the participants for the opening game of the World Cup on June 14, against Saudi Arabia.
-Messi is more likely to be involved a month later, when the final takes place on July 15.
+Russia were again the participants for the opening game of the World Cup on June 14, against Saudi Arabia.
+Messi had long left town by the time the final took place a month later.

 The Luzhniki now has its own metro stop on the equally new outer circle line 14.
 It is slightly closer to the stadium than the traditional gateway, Sportivnaya on red line 1, extended here shortly after the stadium opened in 1956.